MicrosoftDocs/learn/learn-pr/azure/monitor-vm-performance-using-logs-insights/includes/5-exercise-build-log-queries.md

 ## Build a query using the query pane

 1. Data collecting in a Log Analytics workspace from Azure resources may take some time to populate.
-You can either use the Log Analytics workspace you provisioned earlier in the module or open up browser and go to Microsoft's Log Analytics demo workspace (https://portal.loganalytics.io/demo) to run queries (note the unit focuses on using the demo Log Analytics workspace).
+You can either use the Log Analytics workspace you provisioned earlier in the module, or open up browser and go to Microsoft's Log Analytics demo workspace (https://portal.loganalytics.io/demo) to run queries (note the unit focuses on using the demo Log Analytics workspace).

-1. If you are reusing queries or storing them in source control, you will want to let an engineer or administrator know how to use the query.
+1. If you're reusing queries or storing them in source control, you'll want to let an engineer or administrator know how to use the query.
 Commenting out helpful descriptors is done by using // before guiding someone on how to use the query.

     :::image type="content" source="../media/5-commenting-on-query.png" alt-text="Showcasing how to comment out text that helps guide engineers or administrators who may reuse the query.":::

 1. The idea behind query writing is to never start from scratch.
-By using examples within Log Analytics workspaces, you will be able to achieve the results you are looking for to properly track and monitor your Azure resources over time.
+By using examples within Log Analytics workspaces, you'll be able to achieve the results you are looking for to properly track and monitor your Azure resources over time.

 1. Select **Queries** from the upper left of the **Logs** resource, which displays an overlay pane of information about all pre-populated queries any engineer or admin could run.
 Additionally, there are two links at the top: the community GitHub repo and a link to Microsoft's documentation.